Table of Contents

 Based on this information, one should determine the patient’s intelligence level as below average, average or above average.

 When obtaining your psychiatric history, you should document whether the patient has a good understanding of their illness and acknowledge that they need help or not.
-A patient with a mood disorder might have a good insight, whereas someone with psychosis is very unlikely to have a good insight.
+A patient with a mood disorder might have a good insight, whereas someone with psychosis is very unlikely to have good insight.

 The patient’s judgment should also be evaluated.
 Ask the patient about their response to an imaginary situation or scenario and evaluate their response to what they would do in that scenario.
 The response behavior might be considered as appropriate or inappropriate to the situation.

-Inquiry should be made about whether the patient might engage in certain activities without thinking or planning.
+The inquiry should be made about whether the patient might engage in certain activities without thinking or planning.
 This is known as impulsivity.

 Once you have finished your mental status examination of the patient, you should determine whether the patient was reliable, unreliable or not possible to tell.
 This is important as it increases the credibility of the obtained history and can determine the necessity for interviewing other individuals close to the patient in addition to the patient.
-The patient’s reliability can be assessed from your mental status examination, and can be determined from the patient’s compliance with your treatment plan.
+The patient’s reliability can be assessed from your mental status examination and can be determined from the patient’s compliance with your treatment plan.